-B5.10 Accessible parking spaces are to be provided in accordance with the Disability (Access to Premises - Buildings) Standards 2010 and the relevant Australian Standards AS 1428 (Design for access and mobility).
+B5.10 Accessible parking spaces are to be provided in accordance with the Disability (Access to Premises - Buildings) Standards 2010 and the Australian Standard 1428 (Design for access and mobility).

 B5.11 Accessible parking spaces are to be located as close as possible to the principal pedestrian entrance and should have regard to the use and function of the building.